 Mexico's Femsa to buy Swiss store operator Valora for $1.15 bln in Europe push

-Femsa, which had a total sales of more than $27 billion in last year, made an offer of CHF 260.00 per share, a premium of 52% to Valora's last closing share price, Valora said in a statement.
+Femsa, which had total sales of more than $27 billion last year, made an offer of 260.00 francs per share, a premium of 52% to Valora's last closing share price, Valora said in a statement.

 Valora said its board has recommended shareholders to accept the offer, which was supported by its largest individual shareholder with a roughly 17% stake.